Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Introduction

-We follow the strategy of Bravyi, Hastings, and Michalakis \cite{bravyi:2010, bravyi:2011,michalakis:2013} and use the techniques we developed in \cite{nachtergaele:2019,QLBII} to handle the infinite system setting.
+We adapt the strategy of Bravyi, Hastings, and Michalakis \cite{bravyi:2010, bravyi:2011,michalakis:2013} and use the techniques we developed in \cite{nachtergaele:2019,nachtergaele:2022} to handle the infinite system setting.
 From a certain perspective, and apart from the technical aspects to deal with unbounded Hamiltonians, the infinite system setting allows for a simplification in the statement of conditions and the main result.
+In particular, the local topological quantum order (LTQO) condition is simpler to state directly for the infinite system.
+The LTQO property is well know to hold for one-dimensional systems with MPS ground states \cite[Appendix B]{nachtergaele:2022}.
+It is also well-established for Kitaev's quantum double models \cite{kitaev:2006,cui:2020} and the Levin-Wen string-net model \cite{levin:2005,qiu:2020a}.
+LTQO was recently also shown to hold for the AKLT model on a decorated hexagonal lattice \cite{lucia:2022}.

-For concreteness, we work in the quantum spin system setting, but our approach is applicable to lattice fermion systems too.
+For concreteness, we work in the quantum spin system setting but, using the arguments of \cite{nachtergaele:2018}, our approach is applicable to lattice fermion systems too.

-We do not provide new applications of gap stability in this work and just mention that the assumption that the bulk Hamiltonian has a gap in the spectrum above the ground state appears in several important recent works.
-For example, the construction of an index for the classification of symmetry-protected topological phases in the works of Ogata and co-authors makes use of this assumption \cite{ogata:2019,ogata:2019b,ogata:2020a,ogata:2021}.
-Other examples are in \cite{moon:2020} and the recent work on adiabatic theorems for infinite many-body systems \cite{henheik:2020}.
+The assumption that the bulk Hamiltonian has a gap in the spectrum above the ground state appears in several important recent works.
+For example, the construction of an index for the classification of symmetry-protected topological phases in the works of Ogata and co-authors makes use of this assumption \cite{moon:2020,ogata:2021b,ogata:2020a,ogata:2021}.
+Other examples are in the recent work on adiabatic theorems for infinite many-body systems \cite{bachmann:2018b,bachmann:2021,henheik:2022}.
+All of these works use the same general setting as described here in Section \ref{sec:main}.
+In addition to the main stability result, we also prove Theorem \ref{thm:bounded_differentiability}, which shows that a differentiability assumption introduced in \cite{moon:2020} and also used in later work \cite{ogata:2019,ogata:2021e,ogata:2020a,ogata:2021} is always satisfied.